Steve Soboroff: Personal life

 In 1982, he married Patti Schertzer.
-They have five children: Jacob (1983), Miles (1985), Molly (1987), Hannah (1988), and Leah (1993).
+They have five children: Jacob (1983), Miles (1985), Molly (1987), Hannah (1988), and Leah (1993). and eight grandchildren.

-Soboroff is widely known as the foremost collector of typewriters that were previously owned by famous individuals.
+Soboroff was widely known as the foremost collector of typewriters that were previously owned by famous individuals.
+Six, including those of Maya Angelou and John Lennon, were donated to The Smithsonian in Washington, D.C. and others to Planet Word in Washington, D.C., and the American Writers Museum in Chicago.

 Soboroff joined Big Brothers while a college student and was matched with then 9 year old Terry Alan Williams as his Little Brother.
-In 2022 the pair celebrated their 54th year as a match.
+In 2024 the pair celebrated their 56th year as a match.
 Both Steve and Terry are now grandfathers.
+In 2022, Steve was inducted into the National Big Brothers Big Sisters of America Alumni Hall of Fame.